-Birthday celebrations are meant to be fun.
-However, they often turn into expensive nightmares with wasted food and unnecessary gifts.
-They also come year after year, which means the delightful waste can continue for years if we’re not careful.
+Birthday celebrations are supposed to be fun, but they can turn into expensive nightmares full of wasted food and needless gifts.
+They repeat, of course, year after year, which means the delightful waste can continue for years if we’re not careful.

-My older daughter turned four last week.
-It was also the first time ever that we had a real “party” since all the others in the previous years have just been family gatherings.
-Needless to say, I was incredibly stressed about a number of things – the primary one being the money my friends and I might spend towards this one little girl’s party and secondly, the amount of unnecessary gifts and clutter that would land in my home as a result.
+My daughter turned four last week.
+It was also the first time ever that we had a “real party”—before then, it had just been family gatherings.
+So, I was stressed about a number of things: one being the money I might spend on one little girl’s party, and second, the unnecessary onslaught of gifts and clutter that would land in our home as a result.

-In order to have a simple birthday party, you need to plan early.
-By plan, I don’t mean decide the menu or party favors, this is more about setting expectations; sitting together with the birthday child to learn about what he or she wants for a party.
+By plan, I don’t mean decide the menu or party favors, I mean sit down with the birthday child and ask what he or she wants for a party.

-After all, these parties are to make them happy, so understanding what they want is key.
-Planning early will give you time to change, modify or work with your child to manage or change some expectations as well.
+After all, this event is order to make them happy, so understanding what they want is key.
+Planning early will give you time to work with your kid to manage or change expectations.

-My four-year-old had never really had her own party and had very few expectations.
-She knew she wanted a “party” with friends but said nothing beyond that.
-Since there were so many unknowns, I told her early on that “we will indeed have a party.
-It might be a small one, but it will be BIG fun.”
+My four-year-old had never had her own party and had very few expectations.
+She knew she wanted a party with friends but had no ideas beyond that.
+Since there were so many unknowns, I told her that we’ll indeed have a party.
+It’ll be a small one, but it’ll be BIG fun.

-Once you’ve re-adjusted any high level expectations, it’s time to get into some details.
-But where do you start?
+Once you’ve re-adjusted high expectations, it’s time to get into details.
+But where to begin?

-I then explained my own priorities, which were “no gifts and doing some good.”
-She did not scream in protest, but she wondered a bit about the no gifts part.
-I told her that one of the best birthdays I had growing up was the one in which I took sweets and gifts over to an orphanage and shared it with the kids there.
+She didn’t scream in protest, but she raised an eyebrow about the no gifts part.
+I told her one of the best birthdays I had growing up was when I took sweets and gifts to an orphanage and shared it with the kids there.

-When I took time to explain the fact that I’d really like her to have a similarly awesome experience, she jumped on board.
-Her friends could bring along small items to contribute to her toy drive for the children’s hospital, and in turn, we (my husband and I ) would buy her a gift she would love.
+Here’s how I framed it: I told her I’d really like her to have a similarly awesome experience, like I did.
+She jumped on board.
+Her friends could bring small items to contribute to a toy drive for the children’s hospital, and in turn, our family would buy her a gift she would love.

-We had $1 watercolor sets from Michael’s for her goody bags.
+We had $1 watercolor sets from the local craft store for her goody bags.

 Photo by StaunchThrowback

-Birthday parties can be incredibly simple if we change our perspective from it being a “party” to it being a “celebration.”
-This holistic approach will make the party planning SO much easier.
+Birthday parties can be simple if we change our perspective from it being a “party” to it being a “celebration.”

-As you plan the party, take time to talk about the years that have gone by, the milestones and memories of people and experiences from previous celebrations.
-Children cherish what we cherish, and they learn to love the things we value as their parents.
+As you plan, talk about the years that have gone by, the milestones and memories of people and experiences from previous celebrations.
+Children cherish what we cherish, and as their parents, they learn to love the things we value.

-For my four-year-old, her birthday was about friends, fun, and sharing gifts with the sick kids in the hospital.
-Planning early helped us talk about her birthday as ALL of this.
+My four-year-old’s birthday was about friends, fun, and sharing gifts with sick kids in the hospital.
+Planning early helped us frame her birthday like this.
 She beamed with pride every time I told a relative or a friend about her choice to forgo her own gifts for the sake of the kids in the hospital.

 4. Involve the family

-Having a simple, frugal birthday party could be hard if you are going against the norm and expectations of friends and the extended family.
+Having a simple, frugal birthday party could be hard because you’re going against normal expectations.
 Involve the rest of the immediate family in the birthday discussion—this will make the process a little easier.

-My husband was completely energized when we told him about the toy drive — all of a sudden, the whole celebration became more fun and meaningful.
+My husband was energized by the toy drive idea; the whole celebration became more fun and meaningful.
 The fact that we were doing something nobody else we knew had done didn’t seem to matter.
-(My more demanding two-and-a-half-year-old made no mention of her missing princesses and fairies either.)

 5. Communicate with friends

-If you’ave done everything you can up to this point to set simplified expectations, the actual party planning should be simpler.
+If you’ve done everything you can by this point to set simplified expectations, the actual party planning should be simpler.
 Make choices that are easiest on you, the busy parent with minimalist expectations.
-Remember, most kids just want to have fun and eat cake.
+Remember, most kids just want to have fun, run around, and eat cake.

 Choose one fun activity based on what you can handle.
 Choose a time of the day when kids are happy.

 My daughter created her own labels for each goody bag.
-They did not look perfect, but they were handmade by her.
-We stuck with simple sandwiches and fresh fruit for snacks.
+They weren’t perfect, but they were made by her.
+We did simple sandwiches and fruit for snacks.

-Having worked so hard to plan a perfect day and celebration for your little one, remember to enjoy the day yourself.
+Having worked so hard to plan a perfect day and celebration for your little one, remember to relax and enjoy the day yourself.

-I say this because I had to tell myself that plenty of times.
-Having grown up in a culture where we were taught to over-care for our guests, I have a really hard time not stressing out when I host an event.
+I say this, because I had to tell myself this many times.
+Having grown up in a culture where I was taught to over-care for guests, I have a hard time not stressing when I host an event.

-A celebration does not end with just the party.
-Talk about why the day was so much fun, both with your own child as well as her friends.
-And take notes on the best parts for more fun and meaningful birthday parties in the future.
+A celebration doesn’t end when the last guest leaves the party.
+Talk about why the day was so much fun.
+And take notes on what worked for future meaningful birthday parties while it’s fresh on your mind.

-At the end of the day, we had two big gifts for my daughter — a few books from friends that insisted on bringing something for her, and a whole big box of art supplies for the kids at the children’s hospital.
-I felt immense gratitude towards our friends who had contributed not only to the toy drive for the sick kids at the hospital, but also towards giving my four-year-old a valuable experience.
+At the end of the day, we had two big gifts for my daughter: a few books from friends that still insisted on bringing a gift, and a big box of art supplies for the kids at the children’s hospital.
+I was immensely grateful for our friends who’d contributed not only to the toy drive, but also toward my four-year-old’s memorable experience.

-We are excited about sending everyone a thank you card and a picture with my little one at children’s hospital.
+We’re excited about sending everyone a thank you card and a picture with my little one at the children’s hospital.